Ted's Hiking World Kuna Crest Lakes

 Parker Pass Creek

 At the four-mile mark, Spillway Lake comes into view.
 Albeit only a foot or two deep, it is quite beautiful.
-Of course, at 10,450 feet elevation, virtually everything is beautiful.
+Of course, at this exalted elevation, virtually everything is beautiful.

 *

-Up behind the lake is the area that I am planning to explore eventually.
+Up behind the lake is an area that I am planning to explore eventually.

 *